sciter-sdk/Sciter-Dport/README.md

 ##Structs and classes

-This is a table of the available D classes/structs and their mapping over the types of the oficial SDK C++ headers:
+This is a table of the available D classes/structs and their mapping over the types of the official SDK C++ headers:

 <table>
 	<tr>